cotes2020/jekyll-theme-chirpy/_posts/51AIML/2023-04-24-LLMs_Security.md

 - Plugins are, typically, REST APIs, so developers should **apply OWASP Top 10 API Security Risks – 2023 to minimize generic vulnerabilities**

 ---

+### LLM08: Excessive Agency 过度代理

+- An LLM-based system is often granted a degree of agency by its developer - the ability to interface with other systems and undertake actions in response to a prompt.

+- The decision over which functions to invoke may also be delegated to an LLM 'agent' to dynamically determine based on input prompt or LLM output.

+- `Excessive Agency is the vulnerability` that `enables damaging actions to be performed in response` to unexpected/ambiguous outputs from an LLM
+  - regardless of what is causing the LLM to malfunction;
+  - be it hallucination/confabulation,
+  - direct/indirect prompt injection,
+  - malicious plugin,
+  - poorly-engineered benign prompts,
+  - or just a poorly-performing model

+- The root cause of Excessive Agency is typically one or more of: `excessive functionality, excessive permissions or excessive autonomy`.

+- Excessive Agency can lead to a broad range of impacts across the confidentiality, integrity and availability spectrum, and is dependent on which systems an LLM-based app is able to interact with.

+---